Ranking Expressions and Features

 Configuration

-Some features, most notably the fieldMatch features, has configuration parameters that enables the feature calculation to be tweaked per field for performance or relevance.
+Some features, most notably the fieldMatch features, have configuration parameters that enables the feature calculation to be tweaked per field for performance or relevance.
 Feature configuration values are set by adding to the rank profile:

 rank-properties {